 The advent of innovative communications technologies enabled marketers to access an unprecedented amount of digital input, which some argue did more harm than good.
 With most, if not all, customers having the same choices, how do organisations stay relevant?

-The current landscape is more complex than ever, and evolving customer demands are doing little to ease tensions.
+The current event based marketing landscape is more complex than ever, and evolving customer demands are doing little to ease tensions.
 ‘It’s dizzying as a marketer to keep up.
 You’re having a conversation with a prospect, and they say, “I’m not a decision-maker.
 You have to talk to my digital transformation team.”
 The what?
 Who?’ said an executive.

 These losses in translation are not just the result of new roles but the growth of individual customers as well.
 ‘They have matured and advanced.
 The fact that you missed that in person, you need to get on a call.’